oroinc/documentation/user/back-office/activities/emails/index.rst

 * **Data Synchronization** --- When you set up your mailbox in Oro applications, the platform establishes a connection between your email account and the relevant data in your Oro instance.
 This synchronization links emails exchanged with customers, suppliers, and partners to corresponding records in the platform.

-* **Contextual Linking** --- Oro links incoming and outgoing emails to specific entities such as customers, orders, leads, opportunities, etc. This contextual linking ensures that communication-related to a particular customer, order, or transaction is easily accessible from within the respective record's details.
+* **Contextual Linking** --- Oro links incoming and outgoing emails to specific entities such as customers, orders, leads, opportunities, etc. This contextual linking ensures that communication related to a particular customer, order, or transaction is easily accessible from within the respective record's details.
 You can also add notes and comments to email threads, facilitating collaboration among team members who may need to access and respond to the same emails.

 * **Customer Engagement** --- Emails sent to and received from customers are associated with their respective customer profiles.
 This link provides a comprehensive communication history, enabling you to understand the context of interactions and offer personalized service.